danklotz/openNotes/micro-reviews.md

 - [Seven](https://www.imdb.com/title/tt0114369/?ref_=tt_sims_tt_i_7).
 This is a very good crime/suspension movie.
 It is also one of these amazing movies of the 90s that only rarely come out these days and made [David Fincher](https://www.imdb.com/name/nm0000399/?ref_=tt_ov_dr) a household name.
 - [Seven Pounds](https://www.imdb.com/title/tt0814314/?ref_=ttls_li_tt).
 Kind-off a feel-good movie with Will Smith, but I do not like the premise and the message.
 - [Shang-Chi and the Legend of the Ten Rings](https://www.imdb.com/title/tt9376612/?ref_=nv_sr_srsg_0).
 Yet another Marvel movie: Funny at times, some very impressive visuals and a view good ideas; and also, a shallow story, shallow characters and some very dump moments.
+- [The Shape of Water](https://www.imdb.com/title/tt5580390/?ref_=ttls_li_tt).
+A dark, quirky romance between a human and a monster.
+A very good movie, even if I found some aspects (like the dancing scenes) too on the nose.
 - [Sherlock](https://www.imdb.com/title/tt1475582/?ref_=hm_tpks_tt_i_2_pd_tp1_pbr_ic).
 Very good TV series, that probably should not have had 3 seasons.
 I especially season 1.
 - [Shutter Island](https://www.imdb.com/title/tt1130884/?ref_=nm_knf_t_4).
 Shutter Island is a kind of mystery/horror thriller, which actually is not my kind of genre.
 I still have to say that it is a great movie that grabbed my from start to finish.
 - [Sin City](https://www.imdb.com/title/tt0401792/?ref_=tt_sims_tt_i_6).
 Beautiful eye candy.
 - ⭐️ [Song of the Sea](https://www.imdb.com/title/tt1865505/?ref_=nm_knf_t_2).
 From what I have seen so far this is my favorite movie by [Tom Moore](https://www.imdb.com/name/nm1119079/?ref_=tt_ov_dr).
 Everything about the movie is just wonderful.
 Again, I would recommend it for the art alone, but the story is also heartfelt and moving.
 Just a very touching experience.
 - ⭐️ [Spider Man: Across the spider verse](https://www.imdb.com/title/tt9362722/?ref_=hm_fanfav_tt_i_13_pd_fp1_r).
 One of the best animated movies I know.
 Definitely must watch if animation and/or the "spider man" theme is not off putting.
+- [Starship Troopers](https://www.imdb.com/title/tt0120201/?ref_=ttls_li_tt).
+Classic.
+Probably one of the most action driven anti-war movies out there.
+It’s good.
 - [Succession](https://www.imdb.com/title/tt7660850/?ref_=nv_sr_srsg_1).
 One of the best series I ever watched.
 Season 3 is probably the weakest, but is still better than almost all other TV dramas/comedies.
 - ⭐️ [Superbad](https://www.imdb.com/title/tt0829482/?ref_=nm_flmg_act_45).
 One of my favorite comedies.
 It is perfect for what it is.
 Michael Cera is Michael Cera.
 Jonnah Hill is Jonnah Hill.
 And, Bill Hader steals the show.
 - [Sweeney Todd: The Demon Barber of Fleet Street](https://www.imdb.com/title/tt0408236/?ref_=nm_knf_i1).
 Albeit the movie has all elements that I should like I did not enjoy this one.